 My possibly not that helpful Xmas survival guide

 When it comes to Christmas planning, I’m like a cross between Kirstie Allsopp, Mary Berry and Nigella Lawson – think turbo-charged domestic goddess, wrapped head to toe in tinsel, toting a platter of home-made, warm mince pies at all times.
 Actually, that’s a total lie.
-I’m notoriously terrible at Christmas planning.
-I wing the entire festive season by the seat of my pants and if I remember to buy a turkey, I count that as a win.
+I’m terrible at Christmas planning, a total failure waiting to happen.
+I wing the entire festive season by the seat of my pants and if I remember to buy a turkey (nope, I haven’t at the time of writing!), I count that as a win.

 If you’re an utter festive failure like me, then my five-point Christmas survival guide is for you.
 I’d like to say it’ll help you nail your planning this December but, er, I don’t like to make promises I can’t keep.
 Merry Christmas!

 Naturally, I consulted my Gifting Spreadsheet, created back in October and purchased with 3 month to go.
 Er, no, scrap that.
 What will actually happen is that around about today I’ll actually consult the Muddy gift guides I myself created (yeah go and work that one out in the psychologist’s chair) and panic-buy like a demon.
 However I like to think I make up for this hopelessness by being an excellent wrapper.
 This year I’m doing the eco-Christmas thing – no metallic wrapping paper, no naughty crackers, and all that sustainable jazz.
 Pass my halo and put me atop the tree pronto.